RaptorBlingx/enms/GRAFANA-ENHANCEMENT-PLAN.md

 - Total enhancements: 6 new panels, 2 new variables
 - All queries tested and working with real-time data

-### Medium Priority (Week 3-4)
+### Medium Priority (Week 3-4) - NOT STARTED
 ⚠️ **Should Have:**
-1. Create Anomaly Analysis dashboard
+1. ⏳ Create Anomaly Analysis dashboard
-2. Implement anomaly heatmaps
+2. ⏳ Implement anomaly heatmaps
-3. Add machine comparison features
+3. ⏳ Add machine comparison features
-4. Enhance Factory Overview with machine type filter
+4. ⏳ Enhance Factory Overview with machine type filter

+**Note:** Phase 1 complete!
+Review dashboards and gather feedback before proceeding to Phase 2.

 ### Low Priority (Week 5+)
 💡 **Nice to Have:**